Overview of Application Process

 - Official transcripts from all institutions from which a degree was obtained AND from any institution attended for graduate work – junior/community college transcripts are NOT required

 - Appropriate, official test scores (GRE, GMAT, PRAXIS, TOEFL, IELTS)

 Incomplete applications cannot be fully reviewed and will ultimately result in denial of admission.
 Last minute submissions are strongly discouraged.
 For those programs that have a rigid application deadline, the online application system will not allow a late application.
 If a paper application is sent late, no refund will be provided and the application will be considered for the next admission season.

-Use the online application or a paper application to apply.
+Use the online application to apply.
 The online application offers tools for collecting and submitting some, but not all, of the documents and information required for application.
 Departments may require additional information, so please check their listings.
 In general, though, applicants are responsible for submitting the following:

 You must provide original, official transcripts from all colleges and universities previously attended or in which you are currently enrolled.
 College seniors should submit current transcripts followed by a final official transcript showing the award of the baccalaureate degree. *Please do not submit junior/community college transcripts.

 Letters of Recommendation

 You must provide letters of recommendation.
 Recommenders should be persons well qualified to speak from firsthand knowledge about your potential for graduate study.
 Letters of recommendation to master’s programs may be from academic or nonacademic sources; please consult individual program listings for details.
 Letters of recommendation can be submitted online with the online application.